 Beyond that, buying the pipeline is a bad economic choice and the benefits of the project have been grossly overstated.
 Far more jobs can be generated by investments in green jobs and climate solutions.

-I call on you to reverse your decision to buy out the Kinder Morgan pipeline using public money.
+I call on you to reverse your decision to buy out Kinder Morgan's pipeline using public money, and reject the project once and for all.
 Kinder Morgan knew when to walk away.
 Now it’s your turn.